cran/rsample/tests/testthat/_snaps/misc.md

     Condition
       Error in `get_rsplit()`:
       ! `index` must be a length-1 integer between 1 and 1.
-      x Index was of length 2.
+      * Index was of length 2.

 ---